-- Egg Protection system - Egg protection system was tested from a height (30ft) and a worst case expected final velocity (~15 m/s) - Egg protection system will be tested with integrated CanSat in order to optimize test condition and refine protection system therefore. - Payload deployment mechanism - Will be tested with the fully integrate CanSat (after DCS is verified through test) - Structural Survivability: Will be tested in conjunction with failed/successful DCS tests
+- All mechanical subsystems tests will require all systems ready.
+We expect these tests to demonstrate functionality and integrity of our design (no structural failures). - Egg Protection system - Egg protection system was tested from a height (30ft) and a worst case expected final velocity (~15 m/s). - Egg protection system will be tested with integrated CanSat in order to optimize test condition and refine protection system therefore. - Payload deployment mechanism - Will be tested with the fully integrate CanSat (after DCS is verified through test) - Structural Survivability: Will be tested in conjunction with failed/successful DCS tests

+Communication/Ground Station

-- Communication/Ground Station - Arduino Uno will be configured with Xbee Pro prior to full CanSat integration along with ground station system to verify ability to communicate. - Long distance tests will be completed to ensure proper communication to GCS
+- Arduino will be configured with Xbee Pro prior to full CanSat integration along with ground station system to verify ability to communicate. - Long distance tests will be completed to ensure proper communication to GCS.
+All subsystems must be functional for this test.
+We expect to see zero programming errors in telemetry.